Catching a Ride on a Round the World Rally

 “My uninformed opinion was that rally sailors were cheating by making the challenge easier.
-I nicknamed the inner coastal water rally “the swarm” and spent our Southern transit avoiding this group, “ explains Jason.
+I nicknamed the inter coastal water rally “the swarm” and spent our Southern transit avoiding this group, “ explains Jason.
 “I was wrong,” he adds about his initial bias against rallies.

 But unlike Jason and Gail, a good portion of the participants in the World ARC were in the early days of their cruising learning curve and for them, the security of being a part of a group was a big factor in joining.

 “There can be real benefits to being part of a group,” says Jason.
 “During a rough passage to Tonga, one monohull’s propeller shaft slipped aft allowing water to stream into the boat.
 The double handed crew got the situation under control after a few terrifying moments.
 Luckily, another rally boat was not far off and shadowed the injured boat to the next port.”